cedricfrancoys/blog/QN/mvc-controllers.md

 ## Routing
 The underlying idea suggested by this article is that it is possible to decompose an application logic into trivial controllers.

-To achieve so, all it takes is associate each route with an 'operation' and to define a single entry-point that routes the request to the appropriate controller through a 'run' method.
+To achieve so, all it takes is to associate each route with an 'operation' and to define a single entry-point that routes each request to the appropriate controller through a 'run' method.

-In a web server context, if we use index.php as entry-point, the query string of the URI should bear the following info:
+In a web server context, if we use `index.php` as entry-point, the query string of the URI should bear the following info:

     ?request_type=[public|private:]path_to_controller